Vandana915/Intersect-with-database/README.md

-# Intersect-with-database
+# Intersect-with-database.
-This project is Intersect with database with Python and Django framework
+This project is Intersect with database with Python and Django framework.